svlada/svlada.github.io/posts/spring-batch.md

 permalink: "spring-batch-job-repository-configuration-for-websphere-and-oracle/index.html"
 ---

-1. <a href="#introduction">Introduction</a>
-2. <a href="#job-repository-configuration">Job Repository configuration</a>

-### <a name="introduction" id="introduction">Introduction</a>
+### Introduction

-This article describes a problem with using the default Spring Batch Job Repository configuration deployed on the WebSphere application server backed by the Oracle database.
-The following is the exception you may encounter:
+This article describes an issue with the default Spring Batch Job Repository configuration when deployed on a WebSphere application server backed by an Oracle database.

+The following exception may occur:

 ```java
 org.springframework.dao.DataAccessResourceFailureException: Could not create Oracle LOB